Gay Latino Studies: A Critical Reader

 About

-Ernesto lives in Eugene, Oregon, where he works as Associate Professor and Department Head of Indigenous, Race, and Ethnic Studies (IRES) at the University of Oregon.
+Ernesto Javier Martínez is an award-winning author, screenwriter, filmmaker, and scholar who teaches in the Department of Indigenous, Race, and Ethnic Studies at the University of Oregon.